Forward Analysis and Model Checking for Trace Bounded WSTS: On Trace Unbounded WSTS

-The search for increasing forks on the ABP successively finds four witnesses of unboundedness in states $10$, $12$, $32$, and $30$, where at each occasion two competing elementary loops can be fired.
+The search for increasing forks on the ABP successively finds four witnesses of trace unboundedness in states $10$, $12$, $32$, and $30$, where at each occasion two competing elementary loops can be fired.
 Thankfully, all these loops commute, because they involve two different channels.
-Our goal is to transform our system in order to remove these forks, while maintaining the ability to verify \ref{eq:liveabp}.
+Our goal is to transform our system in order to remove these forks, while maintaining the ability to verify \eqref{eq:liveabp}.

-\begin{definition} A WSTS $\mathcal{S}$ is \emph{trace bounded modulo $I$} an independence relation, if $T_\omega(\mathcal{S})$ is $I$-closed and the set of finite prefixes of the normalized language $T_\omega(\mathcal{S})\cap N_I$ is trace bounded. \end{definition} By Lemma~\ref{lem:fnfsafety}, we can construct a cd-WSTS $\mathcal{S}'$ for $T_\omega(\mathcal{S})\cap N_I$, and decide whether it is bounded thanks to Theorem~\ref{cordec}.
-Thus boundedness modulo $I$ is decidable for $I$-closed WSTS.
+\begin{definition} A WSTS $\mathcal{S}$ is \emph{trace bounded modulo $I$} an independence relation, if $T_\omega(\mathcal{S})$ is $I$-closed and the set of finite prefixes of the normalized language $T_\omega(\mathcal{S})\cap N_I$ is trace bounded. \end{definition} By \autoref{lem:fnfsafety}, we can construct a cd-WSTS $\mathcal{S}'$ for $T_\omega(\mathcal{S})\cap N_I$, and decide whether it is trace bounded thanks to \autoref{cordec}.
+Thus trace boundedness modulo $I$ is decidable for $I$-closed WSTS.

 Finally, provided the language $L(\neg\varphi)$ of the property to verify is also $I$-closed, the normalized system and the original system are equivalent when it comes to verifying $\varphi$.
-Indeed, we can generalize Theorem~\ref{thlive} to bounded modulo $I$ cd-WSTS and $I$-closed $\omega$-regular languages: \begin{theorem} Let $I$ be an independence relation, $\mathcal{S}$ be a trace bounded modulo $I$ cd-WSTS, and $L$ an $I$-closed $\omega$-regular language, all three on $\Sigma$.
-Then it is decidable whether $T_\omega(\mathcal{S})\cap L$ is empty. \end{theorem} \begin{proof} By Lemma~\ref{lem:fnfsafety}, we can construct a cd-WSTS $\mathcal{S}'$ for $T_\omega(\mathcal{S})\cap N_I$, which will be bounded by hypothesis.
-Wlog., we can assume that we have a DFA with a Rabin acceptance condition for $L$, and can apply Theorem~\ref{thlive} to decide whether $T_\omega(\mathcal{S}')\cap L=\emptyset$.
+Indeed, we can generalize \autoref{thlive} to trace bounded modulo $I$ cd-WSTS and $I$-closed $\omega$-regular languages: \begin{theorem} Let $I$ be an independence relation, $\mathcal{S}$ be a trace bounded modulo $I$ cd-WSTS, and $L$ an $I$-closed $\omega$-regular language, all three on $\Sigma$.
+Then it is decidable whether $T_\omega(\mathcal{S})\cap L$ is empty. \end{theorem} \begin{proof} By \autoref{lem:fnfsafety}, we can construct a cd-WSTS $\mathcal{S}'$ for $T_\omega(\mathcal{S})\cap N_I$, which will be trace bounded by hypothesis.
+Wlog., we can assume that we have a DFA with a Rabin acceptance condition for $L$, and can apply \autoref{thlive} to decide whether $T_\omega(\mathcal{S}')\cap L=\emptyset$.

 It remains to prove that

 Obviously, if $T_\omega(\mathcal{S})\cap L$ is empty, then the same holds for $T_\omega(\mathcal{S}')\cap L$.
 For the converse, let $\sigma$ be a word in $T_\omega(\mathcal{S})\cap L$.
 Then, since $\mathcal{S}$ is $I$-closed, $\fnf(\sigma)$ also belongs to $T_\omega(\mathcal{S})$ and to $N_I$, and thus to $T_\omega(\mathcal{S}')$.
 And because $L$ is $I$-closed, $\fnf(\sigma)$ further belongs to $L$, hence to $T_\omega(\mathcal{S}')\cap L$. \end{proof}